 As required under NASDAQ listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by its board of directors.
 The Board consults with our counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent NASDAQ listing standards, as in effect from time to time.
-Consistent with these considerations, after review of all relevant identified transactions or relationships between each of our currently serving directors and the new director nominees, or any of their respective family members, and us, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following eight currently serving directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Canfield, Dawkins, Krongard, Niehaus, Olson, Pfeiffer, Rush and West.
-The Board has also affirmatively determined that Ms. Harman and Mr. Schliemann, if elected, would be independent directors in accordance with applicable NASDAQ listing standards.
-In making these determinations, the Board found that none of these directors or nominees had a material or other disqualifying relationship with us.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following nine directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
+Canfield, Krongard, Niehaus, Olson, Pfeiffer, Rush, Schliemann and West and Ms. Harman.
+In making these determinations, the Board found that none of these directors had a material or other disqualifying relationship with us.
 Messrs.
-Desch, Fitzpatrick and Smith are not independent directors by virtue of their positions as executive officers of our Company.
+Desch, Fitzpatrick and Smith are not independent directors by virtue of their positions as our executive officers.